Yan-Oliveira/doc-fao/content/automated-faq-ticket-creator.rst

    - Functionality can be used for one-time activities that include an end date.
    - Even complex tasks can be done by new or untrained employees.

-Available in Service Package
-   TITANIUM

 Target Groups
    - IT service management
    - Facility management
    - Service providers
    - Companies with recurring activities, such as maintenance work
    - Companies with a large number of employees

+Available in Service Package
+   - TITANIUM

+Package Name in OTRS Package Manager
+   - OTRSAutomatedFAQTicketCreator

 ..
 Original content: https://otrs.com/otrs-feature/automated-faq-ticket-creator/